 About Rand Baldwin, Our Editor

-Fascinated by soaring since early childhood, Rand learned to fly sailplanes while in graduate school (at Harvard’s Center for Astrophysics), and earned his private glider rating at Yankee Soaring in Plymouth, Massachusetts.
+Rand has loved flying as long as he can remember.
+He learned to fly sailplanes while in graduate school at Harvard’s Center for Astrophysics, and earned his private glider rating at Yankee Soaring in Plymouth, Massachusetts.
 He joined the M.I.T.
 Soaring Association in 1974, where he completed his Silver Badge and became a flight instructor.
-After moving to Huntsville in 1977, Rand flew and instructed on weekends at Eagleville Sailplanes south of Nashville, Tennessee.
+After moving to Huntsville, Alabama in 1977, Rand flew and instructed on weekends at Eagleville Sailplanes, south of Nashville, Tennessee.
 In 1985, he and a handful of other soaring enthusiasts organized the Huntsville Soaring Club at Moontown Airport.
 He has served as its president, newsletter editor, operations chief, and chief flight instructor.
 From the late 1980’s through the mid-90’s, Rand served as SSA Governor for Alabama and is now Alabama’s state recordkeeper.
 Rand chaired the 1996 SSA national convention in Huntsville and served on the SSA Board of Directors from 2000 through 2003.
 He owns an LS–8, which he flies in local, regional, and national competitions.
 Rand has set many Alabama and Tennessee state records as well as two U.S. national soaring records, including one multi-place record set jointly with Bill Elliott.